Osu caste system: Discrimination

-The Osu individuals are treated as inferior by the diala class.
-They are often confined to living in shrines or marketplaces and face objections when seeking relationships, be they romantic, marital, or congenial, outside their caste.
-In Chinua Achebe's No Longer At Ease, it is noted that osus are designated separate seats in churches.
-The osus, seen as unclean, are barred from breaking kolanut or offering prayers on behalf of individuals outside their caste due to the belief that they may bring calamity upon the society.
-This mistreatment has compelled many osus to seek refuge in other countries.
+Some class of Osu individuals were treated as inferior by the diala class, while some were simply feared or revered, though scholars note this discrimination is rooted in a conflation of historically distinct social categories during the transatlantic slave trade, which introduced new systems of servitude into Igbo society between the 17th and 19th centuries.
+They were often confined to living in shrines or marketplaces and face objections when seeking relationships, be they romantic, marital, or congenial, outside their caste.
+In Chinua Achebe's No Longer At Ease, it is noted that Osus were designated separate seats in churches.
+The Osus, seen as unclean, were barred from breaking kolanut or offering prayers on behalf of individuals outside their caste due to the belief that they may bring calamity upon the society.
+This mistreatment has compelled many Osus to seek refuge in other countries.

+The most severe stigmatization is associated specifically with the Ume agbaragba, individuals whose body parts were physically dedicated to shrines, binding them permanently to a deity.
+Prior to the slave trade period, those dedicated to deities held varying social positions.
+The Osunwa, freeborn priests chosen by the gods, commanded significant respect and authority within their communities and were not subject to the same social exclusion.
+It was suggested that the dehumanizing dimensions of the Osu system emerged from the slave trade era rather than representing an ancient indigenous tradition, as the trade introduced exploitative new forms of human dedication to shrines that corrupted earlier Igbo social structures.

 Criticism

-Since the advent of modernization in Igbo land, the osu caste system has faced criticism from those who view it as contrary to human rights principles and freedom from discrimination.
-Human rights groups advocating for its abolition highlight the punishments suffered by the osu individuals in Igboland, including parental poisoning of their children, disinheritance, ostracism, exclusion from social clubs, disruption of marriage ceremonies, denial of chieftaincy titles, property deprivation, and expulsion of spouses.
+Since the abolition efforts of the 1950s, and the growth of human rights discourse across the world, the Osu caste system has faced criticism from those who view it as contrary to human rights principles and freedom from discrimination.
+Human rights groups advocating for its abolition highlight the punishments suffered by the Osu individuals in Igboland, including parental poisoning of their children, disinheritance, ostracism, exclusion from social clubs, disruption of marriage ceremonies, denial of chieftaincy titles, property deprivation, and expulsion of spouses.

-On 20 March 1956, Igbo legislators in the Eastern House of Assembly, Enugu, abolished the practice of referring to people as osus.
-The imposed fines discouraged the public use of the term osu.
+On 20 March 1956, Igbo legislators in the Eastern House of Assembly, Enugu, abolished the practice of referring to people as Osus, with Nnamdi Azikiwe describing the system as "devilish and uncharitable to brand any human being with a label of inferiority due to the accidents of history."
+The imposed fines discouraged the public use of the term Osu.